Lukas311202/Waffels-Dialogue-editor/README.md

 This plugin comes with basic nodes such as conversation,question, signal nodes, etc, if you personally something you can easily add your own nodes

 steps to create your own node:
+0. add the "graph_node" group to your new node
 1. create or duplicate an existing node and change the code and structure to fit your needs, you can use Dialogue Node as a reference how a node works
 2. functions every node needs:
   2.1: clost_request() -> sends a signal to the editor to delete this node, you can just copy paste the